RebeccaStevens/is-immutable-type/README.md

 - `Mutable`: The data is shallowly mutable.
 - `Unknown`: We couldn't determine the immutability of the type.

-Note: Internally `Unknown` may also be used to mean that we are still calculating the immutability of the type.
-This shouldn't be exposed to the outside world though.
+Note: `Calculating` is used internally to mean that we are still calculating the immutability of the type.
+You shouldn't ever need to use this value.

 ## Overrides